advaith-aduri/UTMI/README.md

-# Universal Transeiver Macrocell Interface
+# USB Transeiver Macrocell Interface

 This project is done as part of the System on Programmable Chip Lab course.
 It demostrates the working of a basic UTMI using Verilog.